Scottish Rite: Albert Pike

 Pike also wrote lectures about all the degrees, which were published in 1871 under the title Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry.

 General organization and degree structure

 The Ancient and Accepted Scottish Rite is a rite comprising 33 degrees.
 The first three degrees are administered by "blue lodges" or "symbolic lodges."
-They are called "Blue degree" and not "Red degrees".
-The Scottish rite is by far the most practiced rite worldwide.
 The next thirty degrees (from the 4th to the 33rd), the high or side degrees - a further development and complement to the first three - are administered by the "Supreme Councils of the 33rd and final degree of the Ancient and Accepted Scottish Rite."
 However, the name can slightly vary depending on the jurisdictions.

 There is no international governing body aside from Le Droit Humain, which is an international order; all of the other Supreme Councils in each country are sovereign unto themselves in their own jurisdictions.